Jonarzz/DotaResponsesRedditBot/README.md

 ## Some stats and general info:
 [/r/dota2](https://www.reddit.com/r/DotA2) subreddit generates around 3.5k comments/day,
 peaking around 12.5k during December (stats via [subbreditstats](https://subredditstats.com/r/dota2).
-Bot should be able to handle around 15k comments/day(10 comments/minute).
+Bot should be able to handle more than 15k comments/day(10 comments/minute) easily (Just an estimate, actual performance not yet tested).

 Services needed by bot that bot and what it currently uses:
 * Heroku for Hosting: Hobby Dyno.